 I think that most counselors would agree with my assessment that one of the most difficult counseling scenarios is with someone who experiences chronic pain and is abusing their prescription pain medicines.
 It is such a trap.
-Their pain makes medical relief a necessity, yet the tendency to over medicate makes it personally destructive.
+According to medical experts from the drug rehab in Austin, the patient’s pain makes medical relief a necessity, yet the tendency to over medicate makes it personally destructive and as a result drug addiction begins.

 However, whenever the subject is addressed by a loved one or counselor the legitimacy of the pain makes for a quick and undeniable defense.
-“What, do you want me to live in pain?
+“What, do you want me to live in pain or do QC Kinetix Charleston Stem Cell Therapy?
 Is that any life to live?
 How is that humane?”
 The concerned person is made to feel heartless.
 Compassion (temporarily) mutes the concern about self-destruction through abusing medications.
 Eventually, the destructiveness of the substance abuse becomes overwhelming again, but the next attempt to intervene falls into the same cycle.

 In this post, I do not intend to try to answer the chronic pain-substance abuse problem.
 Instead, I hope to use that as a metaphor to help us see why so many people who struggle with codependency fail to see their struggle.